marialee222/classic-films/README.md

 ## Classic Films App

 ## Description
 The Classic Films App is a web application designed to provide users with a curated selection of classic films.
-Whether you're a dedicated cinephile or just looking to explore the world of cinema, the app offers a seamless browsing experience with a focus on timeless cinematic masterpieces.
+The app offers a seamless browsing experience with a focus on timeless cinematic masterpieces.
 Built using JavaScript with the React library and styled with CSS, the Classic Films App brings the magic of classic movies to your fingertips.

 Functionality:
  - Browse a curated selection of classic films.